How to self-host a Minecraft server on Linux with Paper

 If you want full control over your hardware, plugins, backups, and update timing, self-hosting a Minecraft server still makes a lot of sense.

 This guide walks through a clean Linux setup for one Minecraft Java server using Paper.
-It assumes a recent Debian or Ubuntu-style system and a basic comfort level with the terminal.
+It assumes a recent Debian or Ubuntu-style system, a specific Paper version chosen before you start, and a basic comfort level with the terminal.

 Quick answer